janzheng/janzheng/readme.md

 Note: The site uses the mostly-supported CSS Grids, but may require fallbacks for much older browsers, which have not been written.
 Oh well!

+The content here is generated from [https://github.com/janzheng/janzheng](https://github.com/janzheng/janzheng) but actually deploys to [https://github.com/janzheng/janzheng.github.io](https://github.com/janzheng/janzheng.github.io) as the root site.
+The root site is awkward in that all pages have to exist in the base folder at the `master` branch.
+Super annoying.
+So this source deploys to that destination.

 ## Installation